grant778/Bering-Sea-Calanus-PSPM/README.md

       Synthesis Report.
 Contribution of Working Groups I, II and III to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change.

   Saiz_Calbert_2007_Calanus_Ingestion.csv
       Calanus Respiration data

       Saiz, E., and A. Calbet.
 2007.
 Scaling of feeding in marine calanoid copepods.
 Limnology and Oceanography 52: 487-921.

+## Analyses

+The repository contains the following files for running the analyses:

 StageStructuredBiomass_GW_Calanus_max_ingestion_temp_dependent_V5_11_15_2023.R
     PSPM model structure is contained here.
 Required by model implementation scripts for them to run.